how to help

 OUR IMPACT

-*once cryopreserved by Nature’s SAFE, samples remain in the ownership of their institution of origin, and can be removed for research or transferred to another storage facility on request
+*once cryopreserved by Nature’s SAFE, samples remain under the ownership of their institution of origin, and can be removed for research or transferred to another storage facility on request

 Nature’s SAFE is Europe’s leading biobank dedicated to the preservation of live cells and cell tissues.